 Becoming a Slackline pro may take a few attempts to get the hang of things, but the success is worth the patience!
 The proud accomplishment of being able to walk across a slackline dangling off of the ground will make this achievement worth doing!
 Slacklining is a great way to have fun in the sun with family, friends, and coworkers.
 Make sure to check out our beginners Slackline kit we offer for a limited time price to get you started!

-- 2” wide slackline made to your length and color specs
+• 2-inch wide Slackline that is made to your desired length and color options.

-- quick setup and takedown with the 2 part kit
+• Easy to setup and takedown using the 2 part kit.

 History of Slacklining